cayce-msx/msxpp-tools/MegaSD-partition/readme.md

 * `/Ei`: enable _i_ drives, with _i_ being a number between 1 and 8 (inclusive).
     The drive parameter, when specified, must indicate a drive managed by MegaSD.
   * by default, 1 or 2 drives (`A:` & `B:`) are enabled, depending on the EPBIOS/SDBIOS in use.
+  * per drive, just 21 Bytes extra memory is used (both in BASIC - `PRINT FRE(0)` and in DOS - [`TPAMEM`](https://www.msx.org/wiki/TPAMEM))
   * Please RESET (warm boot) to activate the drive change.
     Don't power off or cold boot; all MegaSD configuration will then revert to default.
   * this can also be done with the original `ESET.COM`, but that's more cumbersome

 ### default mapping
-When starting up, MegaSD scans the partition table and maps the first FAT12 or FAT16 partition ir finds.
+When starting up, MegaSD scans the partition table and maps the first partition.
+When that is not FAT12 or FAT16, the system will not boot (`Disk error reading drive A`)!
-However, it sets the length to the maximum value of FF.FFFFh, which (with a sector size of 512 Bytes) is almost 8GiB.
+Note: MegaSD sets the partition length to the maximum value of FF.FFFFh, which (with a sector size of 512 Bytes) is almost 8GiB.
 And not even possible with FAT16, which supports 4GiB max!

 `MSDPAR A:` will therefore print `WARNING: Drive size and partition size are not equal`.
 This only happens for the drive automapped by MegaSD; not for partitions mapped by `MSDPAR`.

-It doesn't seem to be harmful, but the warning can be resolved by remapping:
+It doesn't seem to be harmful.
+If partition 1 is FAT12, the warning can be resolved by `MSDPAR A:1-0`.
-`MSDPAR A:1-0` (or another partition, depending on your disk).

 ### FAT12 vs. FAT16
 Mapping multiple partitions, all FAT12, works fine.